What do you do if you have two Philippine Birth Certificates?

 For whatever reason, whether by mistake or on purpose, there was already a birth record of the child when a new birth certificate was registered in the Philippines.

-This new birth certificate may have been filed a year or more after the birth.
 It may even have been filed in a town or city different from where the first birth certificate was recorded.

 Every time this person needed to submit her birth certificate for official purposes, she would simply order another certified copy of the second birth certificate from the Philippine civil registry system.